 - Locking her in an alternate universe and rewrite her brain to believe that she's her alternate universe self.
 No, she'll just reconstruct her true mind, then teleport herself back to her universe, thus leaving herself with both Olivia's abilities.

-- Arrow: Laurel Lance would've avoided being kidnapped - she fought off two goons - if Cyrus Vance hadn't had a taser.
-Later in the series she pulls a shotgun on the assassin who comes after her and little boy she's protecting.
+- Laurel Lance would've avoided being kidnapped - she fought off two goons - if Cyrus Vance hadn't had a taser.
+Later in the series she pulls a shotgun on the assassin who comes after her and the little boy she's protecting.

 - Elaine Marley of the Monkey Island series.
 She frequently needs rescuing from LeChuck, but most other times, she can perfectly take care of herself.
 In the first game, Guybrush inadvertently messes up her plan to destroy LeChuck by attempting to rescue her.

-- Final Fantasy
+- Final Fantasy:

 - Final Fantasy VII

-- Tifa Lockhart is thought to be in distress early in the game but is instead uncover and investigating.
+- Tifa Lockhart is thought to be in distress early in the game but is instead undercover and investigating.
 Later in the game she's shackled to a chair in a gas chamber and escapes on her own.

-- Fire Emblem
+- Fire Emblem:

 - Princess Lilina of Ostia from Fire Emblem 6 starts as this, as you find her locked in a room of her own castle.
 As soon as Roy meets up with her, he hands Lilina a Thunder tome and tells her to fight with him... and she does so without any hesitation.
 It gets even better when she's promoted into Sage, then she can potentially become the most powerful magic user of the whole game.